 5405 Hohman Avenue,

-4 people favorited this theater
+6 people favorited this theater

-The Paramount Theatre opened around 1930, just a couple blocks up Hohman Avenue from the grandiose Parthenon Theatre, and could seat almost 2000.
+Paramount-Publix opened the Paramount Theatre on August 2, 1930 with Jack Oakie in “The Social Lion”.
+It was located just a couple blocks up Hohman Avenue from the grandiose Parthenon Theatre, and could seat almost 2,000.

-The Paramount featured its own house orchestra, as well as an army of ushers and uniformed doormen who greeted patrons like royalty.
+The Paramount Theatre featured its own house orchestra, as well as an army of ushers and uniformed doormen who greeted patrons like royalty.

-After falling into disrepair, the Paramount was shuttered in 1981, and has since been razed, recently replaced by Hammond’s brand-new Federal Courthouse Building.
+After falling into disrepair, the Paramount Theatre was shuttered in 1981, and has since been razed, recently replaced by Hammond’s brand-new Federal Courthouse Building.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.